It’s Time To Retire The Pathfinder Badge

-The de-activation of the Pathfinder Company at Fort Campbell and the Army’s recent decision to do away with Long Range Reconnaissance and Surveillance Detachments (LRRS-D) got me thinking: why do we even have Pathfinder school anymore?
+The de-activation of the Pathfinder Company at Fort Campbell and the Army’s decision to do away with Long Range Reconnaissance and Surveillance Detachments (LRRS-D) got me thinking: why do we even have Pathfinder school anymore?

 Don’t get me wrong, Pathfinder was a tough course, and I proudly wore the winged torch for much of my career.
 But the only reason I went to the school was for the badge, and if most people are honest with themselves, that’s why they went too.
 After all, the course is often derisively referred to as “Badgefinder.”